 If this is the first year of doing delivery work of this type, check the box on line H. If this is only the first year for a particular platform (say you did Uber Eats the year before and added Grubhub this year) you wouldn't check that box.

 You would only mess with I and J if you paid out money to a subcontractor and claimed that money in your expenses.

 Step 2: Fill out your Part I (Income) and Part II (Expenses) for your delivery work with Grubhub, Uber Eats, Postmates, Doordash or others.

-This gets covered in other articles in this series so I won't go into detail here.
+This gets covered in other articles in this tax series so I won't go into detail here.

-You enter 1099 and other income in Part I. Your total income goes on Line 7.
+You enter 1099 and other income in Part I. Your total or gross income goes on Line 7.

 Part II is where you enter all the totals of what your business spent in each category.
 You add up of those expenses, and put the total expenses in Line 28.

 On line 29, you subtract your expenses from the income and put the total amount here.
 If your income was more than your expenses, that number is going to be a positive number ($10,000 income minus $6,000 expenses will be $4,000 tentative profit. $10,000 income minus $12,000 expenses will be $-2,000 (that's NEGATIVE $2,000).

 Step 3: Figure out your home office Deduction.